giacomoran/obsidian-citation/README.md

 # PDF Citation Navigator

+> **⚠️ Warning:** This project is vibe coded and I haven't reviewed the code.
+Use at your own discretion.

 Adds a back button to PDFs that appears when you click on internal links (citations), allowing you to easily return to where you were reading.

 ## Installation